 At Emerald Lake, many simply visit and take in the views.
 However, you can walk around the entire lake, canoe on Emerald Lake, have a bite to eat at Cilantro Cafe, or even book a night on the lake at the Emerald Lake Lodge.

-On your way back to Trans Canada from Emerald Lake, stop at the Natural Bridge.
+On your way back to the Trans Canada from Emerald Lake, stop at the Natural Bridge.
 Once you stop, you’ll see where it gets its name!

 Among the must-see attractions in Yoho National Park, Wapta Falls stands out as the biggest waterfall along the Kicking Horse River, measuring an impressive 18 meters in height and a staggering 107 meters in width.